allistera/homey-mcp-server/README.md

 - **Zone Management**: List and organize zones
 - **Flow Automation**: List and trigger Homey Flows

+## Examples

+- "Show me all lights that are on downstairs"
+- "Can you turn on the livingroom light and set its brightness to 75%"
+- "What is the livingrooms temperature?"

 ## Prerequisites

 - Node.js >= 18